 The same considerations which show us the kind of mastery man has over nature show us at the same time the measure and the narrow limits of his mastery.
-As we have seen, man has a certain power to make natural forces act where. when, and how he will; but this power he possesses only in so far as he can control the matter in which these forces reside.
-Now the masses of matter, and therefore the masses of inert resistance, which have to be overcome before our purposes are served, are often immense, while the physical force which is at our command is very modest and comparatively triffing.
+As we have seen, man has a certain power to make natural forces act where, when, and how he will; but this power he possesses only in so far as he can control the matter in which these forces reside.
+Now the masses of matter, and therefore the masses of inert resistance, which have to be overcome before our purposes are served, are often immense, while the physical force which is at our command is very modest and comparatively trifling.
 Often, on the other hand, the matter is too fine to be manipulated by our rude hand.
 Our interests often call for infinitely delicate rearrangements of infinitely small pieces, and how unsuited are our clumsy fingers to deal with molecules and atoms!
 How entirely incapable is the human hand of imitating even one of those wonderfully delicate cellular tissues which nature flings out in thousandfold, every day, in every plant and leaf!
 Thus human powers are doubly deficient; they are too slight as against the mass, too rude as against the structure of the matter which they have to subdue.

 In those circumstances we should be very badly off for the wherewithal of production if we had not some real allies behind these doubly insufficient powers.
 One of these allies is the human mind.
 In investigating the causal relation of things we come to know the natural conditions under which the desired goods come into existence: we thus come to learn where human force can be applied with advantage and where not; and thus we are taught to avoid exertions which are barren and choose those which are profitable.
-Human power so directed is like a small but well-officered army, which makes up in mobility, cohesion, and energetic use of opportunity, of place is at the same time, in a certain point of view, a material combination, a bringing together of the thing moved and the object (personal or impersonal) to which it is moved.
-This division, however, will make it easier to find our reckoning, and will prove too, if necessary, the correctness of the general characteristics which I have ascribed in the text to productive processes I mean to say that it is easy to see that every productive activity which one can think of ranges itself under some one of these three fundamental forms, and to that extent it is proved that such an activity must, a fortiori, range itself also under the general formula given in the text, where we have described the nature and method of the production of material goods as the mastery of natural powers by means of putting objects in motion. what it wants in numbers.
+Human power so directed is like a small but well-officered army, which makes up in mobility, cohesion, and energetic use of opportunity, what it wants in numbers.
 Another powerful ally in the struggle against nature is nature herself.
 All that we are able to do in production would be wretchedly small were it not that, in the storehouse of nature, we find the means of dividing nature against herself and setting force against force.
 But here we touch on a subject which is, in itself, too important, particularly as regards our inquiry, to admit of merely a passing mention.